rabbithat/nRF52840-Dongle_hex/README.md

 : init #29 makeNewUartRxPin #31 makeNewUartTxPin remote ;

-So that it will immediately activate the wireless REPL after powering up.
+so that the dongle will immediately activate the wireless REPL after powering up.

 ---------------------------------------------------------------------------